Edward Hand

-Edward Hand (31 December 1744 – 3 September 1802) was an Irish soldier, physician, and politician who served in the Continental Army during the American Revolutionary War, rising to the rank of general, and later was a member of several Pennsylvania governmental bodies.
+Edward Hand (December 31, 1744 – September 3, 1802) was an Irish-born American army officer and politician who served in the Continental Army during the American Revolutionary War.
+Rising to the rank of major general, Hand served as Adjutant General of the Continental Army under George Washington.
+After the war, Hand retired to farm his estate, Rock Ford, and served in the Pennsylvania General Assembly and Lancaster city government.

 Early life and career

-Hand was born in Clyduff, King's County (now County Offaly), Ireland, on 31 December 1744, and was baptised in Shinrone.
+Hand was born in Clyduff, King's County (now County Offaly), Kingdom of Ireland, on 31 December 1744, and was baptised in Shinrone.
 His father was John Hand.
 Among his immediate neighbours were the Kearney family, ancestors of U.S. President Barack Obama.
 He was a descendant of either the families of Mag Fhlaithimh (of south Ulaidh and Mide) or Ó Flaithimhín (of the Síol Muireadaigh) who, through mistranslation (Flaithimh/Flaithimhín into Láimhín; laimh = hand), became Lavin or Hand.

+Education and British military service

 Hand earned a medical certificate from Trinity College, Dublin.
-In 1767, Hand enlisted as a Surgeon's Mate in the 18th (Royal Irish) Regiment of Foot.
-On 20 May 1767, he sailed with the regiment from Cobh, Cork, Ireland, arriving at Philadelphia on 11 July 1767.
+In 1767, Hand enlisted as a Surgeon's mate in the 18th (Royal Irish) Regiment of Foot.
+On May 20, 1767, he sailed with the regiment from Cobh, Cork, Ireland, arriving at Philadelphia on July 11.
+While serving in Pennsylvania, he befriended Colonel George Washington, becoming lifelong friends with the future President.

 In 1772, he was commissioned an ensign.
-He marched with the regiment to Fort Pitt, on the forks of the Ohio River, returning to Philadelphia in 1774, where he resigned his commission.
+He marched with the regiment to Fort Pitt, on the forks of the Ohio River.
+While stationed at Fort Pitt, Hand thrived as a merchant along the Ohio River, making lucrative land deals.
+Hand returned to Philadelphia in 1774, where he resigned and sold his commission for £400.

+Arrival in Lancaster

 In 1774, Hand moved to Lancaster, Pennsylvania, where he practiced medicine.
-On 13 March 1775, he married Katherine Ewing (born 25 March 1751 in Philadelphia, Pennsylvania).
-Lancaster was the region of some of the earliest Irish and Scots-Irish settlements in Pennsylvania.
-Hand was active in forming the Lancaster County Associators, a colonial militia.
+On March 13, 1775, he married Katherine Ewing (born March 25, 1751 in Philadelphia, Pennsylvania).
+Katherine was the niece of Jasper Yeates, a prominent Lancaster attorney and later justice of the Supreme Court of Pennsylvania, who became Hand's political mentor.

-Hand was a 32nd degree Freemason, belonging to the Montgomery Military Lodge number 14.
+Establishing himself in the community, Hand was active in forming the Lancaster County Associators, a colonial militia.
+After arriving in Lancaster, Hand joined one the growing Freemasonry lodges in the frontiertown.